Jayvirrathi/Jayvirrathi/README.md

 # ❤ to Build - Software Engineer & Enthusiast!

-Hi, I'm Jayvir — a **software engineer** at **Innovify** building some real stuff through code.
+Hi, I'm Jayvir — a **software engineer** building some real stuff through code.
 My working principle is learning by doing.
 I am a passionate and self-motivated developer with a keen interest in Full Stack Development & DevOps.
 Always up for a discussion on softwares, business, entrepreneurship & philosophy . ✌💖